avabellaw/bright-times/readme.md

 * Install the project's packages in a virtual Python environment.
 This will mean your requirements file only has the project's dependencies.
     * It is best practice to do this for all projects.

-I have kept both these files **only** on the production branch.
+I have kept both these files **only** on the [Now main branch] production branch.
 Both branches are identical apart from these two files.

 #### Heroku

 I deployed to Heroku using the following steps:

-1. Create a production branch based on "main".
+1. Create a [Now main branch] production branch based on "main".
 The main branch will be merged into this branch to deploy to production.
-2. On the production branch, run "pip freeze --local > requirements.txt" to create the requirements file.
+2. On the [Now main branch] production branch, run "pip freeze --local > requirements.txt" to create the requirements file.
-3. On the production branch, add a UTF-8 encoded file, named "Procfile" with no extension.
+3. On the [Now main branch] production branch, add a UTF-8 encoded file, named "Procfile" with no extension.
     * Enter "web: python run.py" into the Procfile
 4. On Heroku, add a new project.
 5. Within the new project, go to the "Deploy" tab.